kramoris/kramoris/README.md

 # 👋 Hi, I'm Lukáš

-Welcome to my GitHub profile.

-I'm currently learning software development with a focus on **Python**, **Java**, and **Bash**, working primarily in Linux environments.
+I'm learning backend software development, currently focusing on **Python**, **Java**, and **Bash**.
-I'm focused on strengthening my programming fundamentals through structured courses and practical coding exercises.
+I build small tools and scripts in Linux environments to practice and solidify new skills.

 ---

 ## 🎯 About Me

-- ✅ Seeking a **Trainee / Entry-level Developer** position
+- 🚀 Currently looking for a **Trainee / Junior Developer** position
-- 🐧 Working mainly in Linux environments
+- 🐧 Working primarily in Linux environments
-- 🧠 Learning Python, Bash, and **Java** (via Coursera/Amazon specialization)
-- 📚 Focused on backend concepts and developer workflows
+- 🔧 Getting familiar with version control (Git), CLI tools, and common IDEs
+- 📖 Actively building fundamentals through structured learning and regular coding practice

 ---